creative-area/CaMailer/README.md

 	Commands:
 	  send       Send an email
 	  queuesend  Send emails from queue
-	  initdb     Create the necessary table in database for mail queing
+	  initdb     Create the necessary table in database for mail queuing

 ### The "send" command :